 So you downloaded the AdventureWorks2012 database, and want to know what to do with the 190MB MDF file.
 You cannot just go to New Database or Attach Database in the GUI.
 Instead you need to run a query to create the database using the MDF file.

-How boring is it to learn a page full of data types inside out just to get tested on it?
-That’s like a chemist learning the periodic table inside out.
-You can always look these things up when the time comes but if you want to be a real database professional you should knows […]
+How boring is it to learn a page full of data types just for an exam?
+That’s like learning the periodic table inside out.
+Besides, you can always google these things when you need them.
+Wrong answer!
+If you want to be a master of this you should knows these things blindfolded.

-If you are studying for the 70-461 exam like myself, reading the book (Training Kit (Exam 70-461): Querying Microsoft SQL Server 2012) from Microsoft is undoubtedly the way to go.
+If you are studying for the 70-461 exam like myself, then purchase Training Kit (Exam 70-461): Querying Microsoft SQL Server 2012 from Amazon.
 So far I have waddled through the first 150 pages, some parts requiring more time to absorb than others.
-I’ve been stuck on chapter 4 for […]
+I’ve been stuck on chapter 4 for quite some time as the concepts start to build on each other slightly, but nevertheless moving forward.

 Here we are going to learn a little more about how queries are written and processed.
 Please note that SQL queries should be written in a certain order of operation (known as “keyed-in order”), and this order is not the same as the order the query is processed in.